Cookies

 • The series impedance of the sample is defined as Zs=(prpc)/UZ_s = \left(p_r-p_c\right)/U.

-The acoustics of a sample can be defined by its series impedance when the sample is small with respect to the wavelength.
+The acoustic properties of a sample can be defined by its series impedance if the sample is small with respect to the wavelength.
 In that case the volume flow UU is the same on both sides of the sample.
-This is a property of the sample itself alone2, not of the system.
-If the series impedance is purely real, the direct electrical equivalent is a resistor.
+This series impedance is a property of the sample2, not of the system.

 The input impedance is not only dependent on the sample, but also on what is on the other side of the sample.
 In the figure above this is a back cavity with a certain dimension.